-On September 27, 2018, we entered into a \$10.0 million senior secured revolving credit facility with Umpqua Bank (the "Umpqua Credit Agreement"), which we intend to use for general working capital purposes.
-As of June 30, 2020, we had no outstanding amounts due on nor any usage of the Umpqua Credit Agreement.
+On September 27, 2018, we entered into a senior secured revolving credit facility with Umpqua Bank (the "Umpqua Credit Agreement"), which we increased to \$20.0 million in August 2020 and which we intend to use for general working capital purposes.
+As of September 30, 2020, we had no outstanding amounts due on nor any usage of the Umpqua Credit Agreement.

-Under the Umpqua Credit Agreement, we are subject to various negative covenants that limit, subject to certain exclusions, our ability to incur indebtedness, make loans, invest in or secure the obligations of other parties, pay or declare dividends, make distributions with respect to our securities, redeem outstanding shares of our stock, create subsidiaries, materially change the nature of its business, enter into related party transactions, engage in mergers and business combinations, the acquisition or transfer of Company assets outside of the ordinary course of business, grant liens or enter into collateral relationships involving company assets or reincorporate, reorganize or dissolve the Company.
+Under the Umpqua Credit Agreement, we are subject to various negative covenants that limit, subject to certain exclusions, our ability to incur indebtedness, make loans, invest in or secure the obligations of other parties, pay or declare dividends, make distributions with respect to our securities, redeem outstanding shares of our stock, create subsidiaries, materially change the nature of its business, enter into related party transactions, engage in mergers and business combinations, the acquisition or transfer of our assets outside of the ordinary course of business, grant liens or enter into collateral relationships involving company assets or reincorporate, reorganize or dissolve the company.
 These covenants could adversely affect our financial health and business and future operations by, among other things:

-- · making it more difficult to satisfy our obligations, including under the terms of the Umpqua Credit Agreement; - limiting our ability to refinance our debt on terms acceptable to us or at all; - limiting our flexibility to plan for and adjust to changing business and market conditions and increasing our vulnerability; - limiting our ability to use our available cash flow to fund future acquisitions, working capital, business activities, and other general corporate requirements; - limiting our ability to obtain additional financing for working capital to fund growth or for general corporate purposes, even when necessary to maintain adequate liquidity.
+- making it more difficult to satisfy our obligations, including under the terms of the Umpqua Credit Agreement; - limiting our ability to refinance our debt on terms acceptable to us or at all; - limiting our flexibility to plan for and adjust to changing business and market conditions and increasing our vulnerability;

+- limiting our ability to use our available cash flow to fund future acquisitions, working capital, business activities, and there general corporate requirements; - limiting our ability to obtain additional financing for working capital to fund growth or for general corporate purposes, even when necessary to maintain adequate liquidity.